What’s the lowdown?

 - Traditional POP – must be taken within 3 hours of the same time each day.

 The traditional POP prevents pregnancy by thickening the mucus in the cervix to stop sperm reaching an egg.
-The desogestrel POP can also stop ovulation.
+The desogestrel and drospirenone POPs can also stop ovulation.
 If taken correctly, it’s more than 99% effective.
 This means fewer than 1 woman in 100 who uses the mini pill as contraception will get pregnant in 1 year.
-With “typical use” (the way it’s taken by a lot of women in real life), it’s only about 92% effective.
+With “typical use” (the way it’s taken by a lot of women in real life), it’s about 92% effective.

 Progestogen side effects can include: